u-mad-mary/PAD-lab1/README.md

 ### 6. Current state of the project

-At the moment the project has a basic implementation, where the api gateway communicates with the 2 services.
+At the moment the project has a basic implementation, where the api gateway communicates with the 2 services, the databases for each service and cache for gateway are also implemented.

 To run the app, build the docker-compose file using the following command:
 ```text